vegaprotocol/specs/specs/0012-position-resoluton.md

 ### Note

-* Entire disstressed position should always be liquidated - even if reducing position size, by say 50%, would result in the remaining portion being above the trader's maintentance margin.
+* Entire distressed position should always be liquidated - even if reducing position size, by say 50%, would result in the remaining portion being above the trader's maintenance margin.
 * When there's insufficient volume on the order-book to close out a distressed position no action should be taken: the position remains open and any amounts in trader's margin account should stay there.
-Same pricnciple should apply if upon next margin recalculation the position is still distressed.
+Same principle should apply if upon next margin recalculation the position is still distressed.

 # Examples and Pseudo code